Are you involved in your community? Do you have genuine personal relationships? Why is social wellness important?

 A strong social network is important, especially in times when you go through things, you have someone to lean on while you heal.
 It’s also important for your total wellness goal because having a workout partner or accountability partner will help you reach your goals.

 It’s important for people to have good healthy relationships.
 2020 has shown us that more than ever.
 It helps people become stronger to fight personal and community problems.
 We are better together.
-Social wellness helps people fight off anxiety, different types of sickness, improves your mood and immunity to illness.
+Social wellness helps people fight off anxiety, and different types of sickness improve your mood and immunity to illness.

 Social wellness lets you share your life stories with others.
 This can make connections that last a lifetime.
 It helps you get involved in the community, growing you as a person.
 Learning about others and reaching out to others has so many benefits for both parties involved.

 - Healthy interactions with others add years to your life

 - It reduces the risk of stroke

 - Good social interactions encourage good habits such as communication, manners, and learning to express personal needs

 - Social wellness helps with mental illness, improves memory and emotions

 - Social wellness helps when coping with pain or loss